Becoming a Music Major

 2. Arrange your audition

 Live auditions are preferred, and are required for students wishing to be considered for departmental scholarships.
 Prospective students should schedule an in-person entrance audition on one of our on-campus audition dates (see box to the right) by completing an online Audition Request form.
-Students should be prepared to perform at least two solo pieces, etudes, sonatas, jazz standards, or other technical exercises that demonstrate their level of technical ability and musicality (specific Entrance (Level II) Audition requirements).
+Students should be prepared to perform at least two solo pieces, etudes, sonatas, jazz standards, or other technical exercises that demonstrate their level of technical ability and musicality (see Entrance Audition requirements by instrument).

-Before making the trip to Burlington, please download and print a completed UVM Music Audition Application Form.
+Before your audition, please download, complete, and print the Audition Application Form.
 NOTE: This form requires a letter of recommendation from a music teacher.
 Bring the completed form and attached recommendation letter with you to your audition.
+If you are using a Mac, please Save as PDF.

 Auditions usually take place in 15-minute timeslots between 10:00 AM and noon.
-We will send you a confirmation of your request once it has been received, and we will send your assigned timeslot about a week before your audition.
+We will send you a confirmation of your request once it has been received.
+About a week before your audition, we will send you an email with your final timeslot.

-- Download and complete the UVM Music Audition Application Form.
+- Download and complete the Audition Application Form.
 NOTE: This form requires at least one letter of recommendation from a music teacher.
+If you are using a Mac, please Save as PDF.

 - November 1: Early Action applicants